Why Coke Tastes Better in a Glass Bottle

-First things first, when it comes to this ongoing battle: Soda makers will tell you it’s the same recipe, same ingredients, and same manufacturing process being used, no matter the packaging.
-Still, a poll of UK Coca-Cola drinkers found 84 percent preferred the glass bottle, and 79 percent say that’s because it simply tastes better this way.
-But again, soda makers retort, insisting that perception of taste is influenced by things like how cold your fizzy beverage is and whether it’s poured over ice.
-That’s kind of hard to swallow, though, if you’re sure you can tell the difference between a can of soda and a bottle and have a strong preference.
+First things first, when it comes to this ongoing battle: Soda makers will tell you it's the same recipe, same ingredients, and the same manufacturing process being used, no matter the packaging.
+Still, a poll of UK Coca-Cola drinkers found 84% preferred the glass bottle, and 79% say that's because it simply tastes better this way.
+But again, soda makers disagree, insisting that perception of taste is influenced by things like how cold your fizzy beverage is and whether it's poured over ice.
+That's hard to swallow, though, if you're sure you can tell the difference between a can of soda and a bottle and have a strong preference.

 And what about fountain soda?

 Now, you might be wondering exactly how this specific type of the fizzy drink factors into the discussion.
 With fountains, there aren't the same reactions that come into play like soda in cans or plastic bottles, but there are a lot of variables that can affect the taste.
 If you've ever worked in a restaurant (I have!), you're probably familiar with the "bag-in-box" soda syrup that's hooked up to the fountain soda machines.
 For the uninitiated, though, soda fountain systems typically mix water and syrup at a 5 to 1 ratio, but some restaurants may tinker with that, which is why you may prefer to get your soda fix at one restaurant over another.